An0nimia/python-acrcloud/README.md

 audio = acrcloud.recognizer(config, file)
 ```
 # Disclaimer
-I am not the owner of acrcloud
+I am not the owner of ACRCloud